rabuu/sheetstorm/src/assignment.typ

   /// The name and information of the author/s of the document.
   ///
   /// Can be just a single author or an array of authors.
-  /// An author can be just the name as string, or a dictionary with the fields:
+  /// An author can be just the name as string or a dictionary with the fields:
   /// - `name` (mandatory)
   /// - `id` (optional)
   /// - `email` (optional)